Volkswagen Scirocco: North America

 Specifications in North America are somewhat different from those of cars sold in the rest of the world, due to the differing safety and emissions regulations in place there.
-In North America, 1982 and 1983 models produce 74 hp and 90 ft.lbf of torque.
-The engine code was EN.
-The 1984 models produce 90 hp and 100 ft.lbf of torque, the engine code was JH.
-In mid-1986, a 16-valve model was released in the United States and Canada, which included a full body skirt, larger rear spoiler, and tear-drop shaped wheel slots to distinguish it from Type 2 8-valve models.
+In North America, 1982 and 1983 models received a 1.7-liter engine producing 74 hp and 90 lbft of torque; the engine code was EN.
+The 1984 models produce 90 hp and 100 lbft of torque, the engine code was JH.
+In mid-1986, a 16-valve model was released in the United States and Canada, which included full body skirts, a larger rear spoiler, and tear-drop shaped wheel slots to distinguish it from Type 2 8-valve models.
 Sales continued until 1988 in the United States, 1989 in Canada, being effectively replaced in both markets by the more expensive Corrado.